boeni-industries/aico/docs/concepts/agency/agency.md

   - **Adaptive Memory System (AMS)** – preferences, history, unresolved tensions, open loops, user‑curated memories.
   - **Social Relationship Modeling** – roles, intimacy, care responsibilities, relationship strength.
   - **Intrinsic Motivation Signals** – curiosity about poorly understood aspects of the user’s life, anomalies in the world model or memory graph, and long‑term self‑development objectives (e.g., becoming a better coach for a given user).
+- AICO also maintains a small set of **agent‑self goals and hobbies**: recurring projects and interests that she pursues for her own curiosity or development (e.g., deepening her understanding of a topic, refining a conversational style, tending and organizing her 3D flat).
 - A dedicated **planning layer** decomposes goals into **concrete, executable elements**:
   - Identify required skills/tools.
   - Produce plans (ordered or conditional sequences of actions).